tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 $ f(i) $ for $ i \in \lbrace 1 , \ldots , n \rbrace $ each of a secret $ s $, such that any $ m $ of them can
 reconstruct the message.
 The basic idea behind the SSSS is that it is possible to draw an infinite number of polynomials of degree $ m $ through $ m $ points, whereas $ m+1 $ points are required to define a unique polynomial of degree $ m $.
-A simplified illustration is shown in Figure&nbsp;1; the SSSS uses polynomials over a finite field, which is not representable on a 2-dimensional plane [[19]].
+A simplified illustration is shown in Figure&nbsp;1; the SSSS uses polynomials over a finite field, which is not representable on a two-dimensional plane [[19]].

 <p align="center"><img src="sources/shamir_simple.png" width="220" /></p>
 <div align="center"><b>Figure&nbsp;1: Infinite Number of Polynomials of Degree 2 Possible through 2 Points</b></div>

 The shards will be distributed according to [Pedersen’s Verifiable Secret Sharing][pvss~] (VSS) scheme, which extends the SSSS, where the dealer commits to the secret $ s $ itself and the coefficients of the sharing polynomial $ f(x) $.
-This is broadcasted to all parties, who each also receives a blinding factor shard $ g(i) $ corresponding to their secret shard $ f(i) $.
+This is broadcast to all parties, with each receiving a blinding factor shard $ g(i) $ corresponding to their secret shard $ f(i) $.
 This will enable each party to verify that their shard is correct.